 Take the entire day to explore Yangon.
 The city’s name translates to “the Peaceful City,” and was given by the founder of the Third Burmese Empire, King Alaungphaya, back in 1755.
 Begin the day with a walk through the bustling street market in China Town, where the trade is at its peak in the morning hours.
 Continue walking through downtown by the Sule Pagoda, the old city’s geographic center designed by the British architect that changed Rangoon from a small fishing village into the national capital it turned to be during British rule.
 Walk past beautiful colonial buildings, a reminder of the time when British ladies and gentlemen roamed the city streets.
 Pause by Sinoutan jetty on the Yangon River where traders come to sell and buy products from all throughout the country.
 Early in the afternoon, visit the 65-meters-long Chaukhtatkyi Reclining Buddha, and then on to pay a visit to the wonders of Shwedagon Pagoda.
 The pagoda, rising to almost 100 meters (328 feet) in height, is lavishly gilt, decorated with 60-tons of pure gold and other precious and semi-precious stones.
 After touring the city’s most iconic site, drive to the airport for the departing flight out of Yangon.

 Dates & Pricing

-Best of Myanmar private tour rates quoted in USD and are valid for two confirmed travelers and above.
+Best of Myanmar private tour rates quoted in USD.

 [email protected] reserves the right to change the best of Myanmar private tour prices and programs due to changes in flight schedule, changes in airfares, and other local circumstances.